Euroscepticism in the Republic of Ireland: Background and opinion

 A poll conducted by Red C in January 2017 found that 70% were in favour of EU membership while 28% said they would vote for an 'Irexit' if there was a "hard border" with Northern Ireland.
 Additional Eurobarometer and Red C polls in the first half of 2017 found that a significant majority agreed that Ireland should remain in the European Union, with the former poll suggesting 90% support for freedom of movement of EU nationals, and 85% support for economic and monetary union.

-In February 2018, a poll by Amarách Research of 1000 voters indicated 79% support for EU membership and only 10% support for an "Irexit".
+In February 2018, a poll by Amárach Research of 1000 voters indicated 79% support for EU membership and only 10% support for an "Irexit".

-A poll by European Movement Ireland in May 2018 indicated over 90% support for continued EU membership.
+A poll by EM Ireland in May 2018 indicated over 90% support for continued EU membership.

 Poll results published by Sky News in February 2019 indicated that, in the event of a no-deal Brexit, 81% of the Irish people polled "would cut economic ties with the UK rather than with the EU".

 A Eurobarometer poll conducted across the EU in March 2019 showed that if a referendum on EU membership were held tomorrow, 83% of people in Ireland would vote to remain.
 This was the second highest result in the EU, with only the Netherlands ranking higher.
 Another Eurobarometer poll, in early 2021, also indicated continued "high levels of public support" for the EU, with a 2022 poll indicating that only 7% of those asked believed that Ireland should leave the EU.

+In 2023, EM Ireland undertook a poll in both jurisdictions on the island of Ireland, which reportedly indicated that 88% of respondents in the Republic of Ireland and 79% of respondents in Northern Ireland supported EU membership.
+Of those who had voted for Brexit in Northern Ireland, 71% supported the Republic of Ireland remaining a member of the EU and 64% believed that Northern Ireland was "doing worse" post-Brexit.

+A 2025 poll undertaken by Amárach Research on behalf of European Movement Ireland indicated that 82% of people in the Republic of Ireland supported continued EU membership, while 77% of people in Northern Ireland supported membership.